sineeli/sineeli.github.io/source/_posts/linear-regression.md

 ---
-title: 02 JAX Linear Regression from Scratch
+title: Linear Regression from Scratch using JAX
 date: 2025-12-23 22:25:05
 tags:
   - Machine-Learning